-- 1. Materials: - a.
-Materials shall be compatible with the Sonoran Desert setting in terms of their appearance and demonstrated durability. - b.
-Primary building materials shall be durable and project an image of permanence including, but not limited to: - i. stucco: - ii. stone, brink, adobe, or other masonry products; - iii. steel; - iv. cast concrete; - v. split face or textured decorative block; or - vi. composite siding. - c.
-The following materials are discouraged: - i. aluminum or vinyl siding; - ii. sheet metal siding; and - iii. smooth-faced concrete block. - d.
-Tilt-up concrete panels shall be "skinned" or faced with one or more recommended building materials as defined above (B.1.b), or other aesthetic treatment. - e.
+- (a) Materials shall be compatible with the Sonoran Desert setting in terms of their appearance and demonstrated durability. - (b) Primary building materials shall be durable and project an image of permanence including, but not limited to: - (i) stucco; - (ii) stone, brink, adobe, or other masonry products; - (iii) steel; - (iv) cast concrete; - (v) split face or textured decorative block; or - (vi) composite siding. - (c) Tilt-up concrete panels shall be "skinned" or faced with one or more recommended building materials as defined above (B.1.b), or other aesthetic treatment. - (d) Encourage use of low impact building materials and energy-saving components, subject to life-span and maintenance cost analysis.
 The use of sustainable building materials and construction techniques is encouraged.
-These may include, but are not limited to the use of: - i.
-LEED (Leadership in Energy Efficiency and Design) standards for energy efficiency; - ii.
-Recycled or "green" building materials for residential development, as defined by the National Home Builders Association; - iii.
-The orientation of buildings to take advantage of solar energy and prevailing breezes.
+These may include, but are not limited to the use of: - (i) LEED (Leadership in Energy Efficiency and Design) standards for energy efficiency; - (ii) Recycled or "green" building materials for residential development, as defined by the National Home Builders Association; or - (iii) The orientation of buildings to take advantage of solar energy and prevailing breezes. - (2) Color: - (a) Bland, monotonous color schemes comprised of variations on a beige palate shall be avoided. - (b) The incorporation of a distinctive color palate that reflects the rich range of colors found in the surrounding Sonoran Desert landscape is strongly encouraged. - (c) White or similar light colors with a reflectivity of 70 percent or greater shall not be permitted as a primary exterior color for any structure.

-2. Color:

-a.
-Bland, monotonous color schemes comprised of variations on a beige palate shall be avoided.

-- b.
-The incorporation of a distinctive color palate that reflects the rich range of colors found in the surrounding Sonoran Desert landscape is strongly encouraged. - c.
-White or similar light colors with a reflectivity of 70 percent or greater shall not be permitted as a primary exterior color for any structure.

-3. Building Design:

-- a.
-Varied interpretations of Southern Arizona's variety of southwestern and other architectural themes are encouraged to avoid a monotonous appearance and to allow for the creation of a unique character. - b.
-Architectural detailing, including the articulation of building facades, use of stone and other masonry materials, and incorporation of awnings, balconies, and other details is encouraged to provided visual interest and to establish a high standard of quality. - c.
-Equal attention shall be paid to all sides of a building.
-"Blank" walls absent of architectural detailing described above should be discouraged. - d.
-Buildings should be oriented towards the primary street frontage and the Santa Cruz River (where applicable) so that entrances are visible and accessible to pedestrians from adjacent sidewalks or trails

-4. Building Massing and Height

-- a.
-The incorporation of a variety of building heights and forms is encouraged to create visual interest and establish a distinct identity. - b.
-The most intense concentrations of mass and height shall be focused within Mixed-Use Activity Centers, the River Center and Urban Neighborhood Village Subareas. - c.
-Where dramatic variations in mass and height exist between mixed-use activity centers and adjacent uses, transitions shall be provided by "stepping down" from the higher intensity use or increasing setbacks and open space along shared boundaries.
+- (3) Building Design: - (a) Varied interpretations of Southern Arizona's variety of southwestern and other architectural themes are encouraged to avoid a monotonous appearance and to allow for the creation of a unique character. - (b) Architectural detailing, including the articulation of building facades, use of stone and other masonry materials, and incorporation of awnings, balconies, and other details is encouraged to provided visual interest and to establish a high standard of quality. - (c) Equal attention shall be paid to all sides of a building.
+"Blank" walls absent of architectural detailing described above are prohibited unless the applicant provides the Planning Director with sufficient evidence showing the wall will not be visible from off-site. - (d) Buildings should be oriented towards the primary street frontage and the Santa Cruz River (where applicable) so that entrances are visible and accessible to pedestrians from adjacent sidewalks or trails. - (4) Building Massing and Height - (a) The incorporation of a variety of building heights and forms is encouraged to create visual interest and establish a distinct identity. - (b) The most intense concentrations of mass and height shall be focused within Mixed-Use Activity Centers, the River Center and Urban Neighborhood Village Subareas. - (c) Where dramatic variations in mass and height exist between mixed-use activity centers and adjacent uses, transitions shall be provided by "stepping down" from the higher intensity use or increasing setbacks and open space along shared boundaries.

-C. Circulation and Access:
+iii.
+Circulation and Access: